Healthcare: Obstetrics and Gynecology

 • Fertility medications in combination with intrauterine insemination (IUI)

-• Referral to Baylor Medicine endometriosis specialists to discuss a possible role of excision surgery to remove endometriosis tissue, scar tissue and endometriomas, restoring normal pelvic anatomy and improving the function of the reproductive organs
+• Referral to Baylor College of Medicine endometriosis specialists to discuss a possible role of excision surgery to remove endometriosis tissue, scar tissue and endometriomas, restoring normal pelvic anatomy and improving the function of the reproductive organs

 • In vitro fertilization (IVF)